-Kanti Bajpai and Siddharth Mallavarapu excerpt the writings of seven key modern Indian personalities-Swami Vivekananda, Gopal Krishna Gokhale, Rabindranath Tagore, Mohandas Karamchand Gandhi, Vinayak Damodar Savarkar, Madhav Sadashiv Golwalkar, and Sayyid Abul A'la Maududi-and two Europeans who made India their home, Sister Nivedita and Annie Besant.
+Kanti Bajpai and Siddharth Mallavarapu excerpt the writings of seven key modern Indian personalities-Swami Vivekananda, Gopal Krishna Gokhale, Rabindranath Tagore, Mohandas Karamchand Gandhi, Vinayak Damodar Savarkar, Madhav Sadashiv Golwalkar, and Sayyid Abul A'la Maududi-and two Europeans who made India their home.
+Sister Nivedita and Annie Besant.
 As most of the extracts are from the pre-Independence period, the dominant theme in this volume is the nature of nationalism.
-India. the West, and International Order aims to locate Indian international thought within the growing debate on 'post-Western International Relations' and comparative political theory.
+India, the West, and International Order aims to locate Indian international thought within the growing debate on 'post-Western International Relations' and comparative political theory.
 Contents: I. First Public Lecture in the East 2.
 France-Paris 3.
 Progress of Civilisation 4.
 India Has No Apology to Make 5.
 National Righteousness 6.
 The World-Sense in Ethics 7.
 Indian Nationality, A Mode of Thought 8.
 East and West in India 9.
 Causes of the New Spirit in India 10.
 Self-determination and Self-government 11.
 Nationalism in India 12.
-Excerpts from Hind Swaraj or Indian Home Rule Contributors: Annie Besant, Mohandas Karamchand Gandhi, Gopal Krishna Gokhale, Madhav Sadashiv Golwalkar, Sayyid Abul A'la Maududi, Sister Nivedita, Vinayak Damodar Savarkar, Rabindranath Tagore, Swami Vivekananda

-2019 978-93-5287-658-7 ₹1710 344 pp Hardback

-Indian Environmental Law

-Key Concepts and Principles

-Edited by Shibani Ghosh, Fellow at the Centre for Policy Research, New Delhi, where her research and writing focuses on environmental law and governance, Advocate-on-Record at the Supreme Court of India, and practices before the Supreme Court and the National Green Tribunal
+Excerpts from Hind Swaraj or Indian Home Rule Contributors: Annie Besant, Mohandas Karamchand Gandhi, Gopal Krishna Gokhale, Madhav Sadashiv Golwalkar, Sayyid Abul A'la Maududi, Sister Nivedita, Vinayak Damodar Savarkar, Rabindranath Tagore, Swami Vivekananda 2019 978-93-5287-658-7 ₹1560 344 pp Hardback Indian Environmental Law Key Concepts and Principles Shibani Ghosh, Fellow at the Centre for Policy Research, New Delhi, where her research and writing focuses on environmental law and governance, Advocate-on-Record at the Supreme Court of India, and practices before the Supreme Court and the National Green Tribunal

-With a Foreword by Pratap Bhanu Mehta

-Indian Environmental Law fills a gap through its critical analysis of the evolution of the environmental legal framework in India.
+Indian Environmental Law: Key Concepts and Principles fills a gap through its critical analysis of the evolution of the environmental legal framework in India.
 It studies the origins of environmental rights, substantive and procedural, and the four most significant legal principlesprinciple of sustainable development, polluter pays principle, precautionary principle and the public trust doctrine-and elaborates how Indian courts have defined, interpreted and applied them across a range of contexts.
 Contents: I. The Judiciary and the Right to Environment in India 2.
 Procedural Environmental Rights in Indian Law 3.
 Sustainable Development and Indian Environmental Jurisprudence 4.
 The Polluter Pays Principle: Scope and Limits of Judicial Decisions 5.
 The Precautionary Principle 6.
 Public Trust Doctrine in Indian Environmental Law 7.
-The Judicial Implementation of Environmental Law in India Contributors: Saptarishi Bandopadhyay, Lovleen Bhullar, Dhvani Mehta, Lavanya Rajamani

-2019 978-93-5287-579-5 ₹1475 360 pp Hardback

-Indian Foreign Policy
+The Judicial Implementation of Environmental Law in India Contributors: Saptarishi Bandopadhyay, Lovleen Bhullar, Shibani Ghosh, Dhvani Mehta, Lavanya Rajamani 2019 978-93-5287-579-5 ₹1475 360 pp Hardback Indian Foreign Policy An Overview SERIES: STRATEGIC STUDIES Harsh V. Pant, Director, Studies and Head of Strategic Studies Programme, Observer Research Foundation, New Delhi

-An Overview

-SERIES' STRATEGIC STLIDIES

-Harsh V. Pant, Director, Studies and Head of Strategic Studies Programme, Observer Research Foundation, New Delhi

 This book presents an overview of Indian foreign policy today.
 It looks at the range of factors shaping India's foreign policy, from domestic politics to material capabilities, as well as India's relations with the world and neighboring countries.
 Key global issues, such as India's role in international and regional organizations, nuclear proliferation, democracy, or climate change, are also discussed.
 In addition, "snapshots" focus on important issues such as the BRICS (Brazil, Russia, India, China, and South Africa) grouping and terrorism.
-Selected Contents: Part I: India and Major Powers; Part II: India and its Neighborhood; Part III: India's Extra-regional Outreach; Part IV: India and the Global Order 2019 978-93-5287-543-6 ₹1095 256 pp Paperback Rights: Restricted Lokpal Idea, The 1963-2010.
-Volume I Rajeev Dhavan, Senior Advocate practicing in the Supreme Court of India, and a scholar who has written extensively on the Constitution, governance and public affairs
+Selected Contents: I. India and major powers II.
+India and its neighborhood III.
+India's extraregional outreach IV.
+India and the global order 2019 978-93-5287-543-6 ₹1050 256 pp Paperback Rights: Restricted Lokpal Idea, The 1963-2010, Vol. I Rajeev Dhavan, Senior Advocate practicing in the Supreme Court of India, lawyer-academic, written extensively on the Constitution, governance and public affairs